 On the Serial Event Settings page, you may configure how administrators are notified of each serial port's DCD and DSR changes.
-Mail refers to sending an email to a specified address.
+Mail refers to emailing a specified address.
 Trap refers to sending an SNMP Trap.
 Dout is only available on the NPort 6450 and 6650 and refers to changing the status of the relay output (the DOUT socket at the back of the NPort 6000) and of the alarm LED.